alou64/mapocracy-api/README.md

 ### Description

 Mapocracy is an application that allows users to create and vote on polls in their geographic area and represent their votes on a map.
 Mapocracy API serves as the back-end for Mapocracy.
 It was created with Python, Flask, SQLAlchemy, and PostgreSQL.

-### Front-end Repository
+### Front-End Repository

 [Mapocracy](https://github.com/palmswill/mapogracy)